scharris/sqljson-query/docs/tutorial.md

 We add references to parent tables via the optional property `parentTables` within our `tableJson` object.
 Each entry in `parentTables` is itself a structure like that in `tableJson` &mdash; in other words it is a [TableJsonSpec](query-specifications.md#table-json-specification).
-It also supports a few additional properties to control the join mechanism between parent and child.
+It also supports a few additional properties to control the join mechanism between parent and child (which usually don't need to be specified).
 See the [Parent Table Specification](query-specifications.md#parent-table-specification) documentation for full details.

 Now let's proceed to make a copy of our previous query and assign it to `drugsQuery2`, with a new parent tables section added as follows: